Skip to main content

 2. Avoid taking omeprazole long-term

 Only take omeprazole for the short-term, anywhere from 10 days to eight weeks.
 Very few medical conditions require omeprazole to be taken for longer periods.
 Continual use of omeprazole not only raises the risk of side effects in general, but it also raises the risk of more serious side effects.
-If the medicine seems to require long-term use, talk to a healthcare provider about alternative therapies.
+If the medicine seems to require long-term use, talk to a healthcare provider about alternative drugs.

 3. Tell your doctor about all your medical conditions and medications